mind-network/mind-lake-sdk-typescript/tutorial/README.md

 `myconfig.ts` contains the settings of parameters used in examples and use cases, you can copy `myconfig_template.ts` to the name `myconfig.ts` and modify it as per your requirement.
 If you want to run the examples of quickStart, Use Case 1 and Use Case 2, you only need to fill out `appKey`.
 If you want to run Use Case 3, you need to fill out the walltes info for all of Alice, Bob and Charlie
 ```
 export const appKey = "YOUR_APP_KEY";
-export const nodeUrl = "https://sdk.mindnetwork.xyz"; // or change to other node ur
+export const nodeUrl = "https://sdk.mindnetwork.xyz"; // or change to other node url
 export const aliceWalletAddress = "Alice_Wallet_Address";
 export const bobWalletAddress = "Bob_Wallet_Address";
 export const charlieWalletAddress = "Charlie_Wallet_Address";